BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 I skipped around in the book and didn't read all of it, but it was good.
 Among other things, it was interesting to see how polite and socially dexterous he was.
 It was also interesting to see how he adjusted his communication style when speaking with people in administrative roles versus when speaking with mathematicians and scientists.
-I recall that he was more "to-the-point" when speaking with mathematicians and scientists, dispensing a bit with the pleasantries.
+I recall that he was more "to the point" when speaking with mathematicians and scientists, dispensing a bit with the pleasantries.
 I think it was fewer pleasantries in a positive way; rather like how one talks with an old friend.
 </p>